apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ```

 The conversion of every pointer type to `void*` is intentional and important.
 On some platforms that might
-not be a no-op, and `uintptr_t` is only technically guarunteed to be compatible with `void*.` This is yet another
+not be a no-op, and `uintptr_t` is only technically guaranteed to be compatible with `void*.` This is yet another
 excruciatingly painful dark corner of the standard.
 In my opinion, compilers should complain when you cast any
 other pointer type `intptr_t` or `uintptr_t`, and tell you to cast first.
 They should, but they don't.